dabonzo/monitorpy/docs/api_documentation.md

 - Pagination, filtering, and sorting for list endpoints
 - Support for parallel check execution
 - Async/await for improved performance
+- Redis integration for caching and background tasks

 ## Base URL